|

 CONGRATULATIONS to John Sullivan for his sale to Pulp Eternity!!
 This is John's first

 sale, too!!
 I'm sure there will be many more after this one, John!
 Keep up the great work!
+Congratulations to Jon Hansen on his recent sale!

 Happy Birthday to my little persian, Seville!